DouglasUrner/OVMS-Notes/Oracle Cloud.md

 Then, in `/etc/dehydrated/config`, set `WELLKNOWN="/var/www/html/.well-known/acme-challenge"`

-Create `/etc/dehydrated/domains.txt` with the contents: <the FQDN of your instance>.
+Create `/etc/dehydrated/domains.txt` with the contents: "the FQDN of your instance".

 sudo mkdir -p /var/www/html/.well-known/acme-challenge

+`sudo dehydrated -c`

+'sudo /usr/bin/dehydrated --register --accept-terms`

+#### Merge the certificate

+Let's Encrypt delivers the certificate as two files, the OVMS server expects the certificate to be in a single file, so after renewal, you'll need to cat them together.
+Set up a chron entry to do this for you.

 ## Installing OVMS Server